PaulSohier/ria-messaging-map/README.md

 **Note:** the SMS cost calculators and both Global Deployment Cost tabs are **not** sheet-fed — country rates, order volumes, and US participation rates are hardcoded in `index.html`.
 Updating a rate in any of these requires a code edit and a new push, not a sheet update.

+**Note on message links:** the sheet's `MessageID` column is currently blank on every row, so per-message share links are built from a combination of title, region, channel, event, recipient, agent, and service instead.
+That's unique for the large majority of messages — a small number of genuine exact-duplicate rows in the sheet share a link, which is harmless since they show identical content either way.
+Populating `MessageID` for real would make this fully precise.

 ## First-time / returning users

-The dashboard shows a one-time welcome message to first-time visitors, and a lighter "what's new" callout to anyone returning from a version before this redesign (V3 and earlier).
-Neither shows again after being dismissed — this is tracked per-browser via local storage, keyed to the app version.
+The dashboard shows a one-time welcome message to first-time visitors.
+Returning users get a callout whenever something worth knowing has shipped since their last visit — a fuller "what's new" recap if they're coming from before the V4 redesign, or a lighter single-feature spotlight for smaller additions (e.g. the message share-link).
+Nothing repeats once dismissed for that version — this is tracked per-browser via local storage, keyed to the app version.

 ## How to update the dashboard interface